mvogelgesang/20240119_lwcAppAnalytics/README.md

 # lwcAppAnalytics

-Provide a working example of an LWC invoking custom interaction log methods for App Analytics
+Provide a working example of an LWC invoking custom interaction log methods for App Analytics.

+Acme Corp is offering new layouts for their components which show a list of records.
+As they have just started rolling out this functionality, they want to see whether users are switching to the new layout.
+The following example containts a Lightning Web Component, contactList, which offers two layouts: table and card.
+When the user switches between the layouts by pressing the appropriate button, an Apex call is made to log the event.

 ## TO DO